flucoma/flucoma-docs/doc/MLPClassifier.rst

 :control learnRate:

    A scalar for indicating how much the neural network should adjust its internal parameters during training.
 This is the most important parameter to adjust while training a neural network.
-Without context, it's difficult to reason about what actual value is most appropriate, however, it can be useful to begin at a relatively high value, such as 0.1, to try to quickly get the neural network in the general area of a solution.
-Then after a few fittings, decrease the learning rate to a smaller value, maybe 0.01, to slow down the adjustments and let the neural network hone in on a solution.
-Going as low as 0.0001 is not rare.

 :control momentum: